Stablecoin Accounting Treatment: Cash, Financial Asset, or Intangible? (2026)

 Stablecoin Accounting Treatment: Cash, Financial Asset, or Intangible?

-- Not cash by default.
-The IFRS IC reasoning is that a crypto holding is not cash and not a financial asset.
+- A stablecoin is not cash by default.
+The IFRS IC reasoning is that a crypto holding is neither cash nor a financial asset.

-- Structure decides.
-A stablecoin with an enforceable claim on reserves → financial-instrument analysis; no enforceable claim → the IAS 38 / IAS 2 route under IFRS.
+- Structure decides the answer.
+A stablecoin with an enforceable claim on reserves points to a financial-instrument analysis; one with no enforceable claim follows the IAS 38 / IAS 2 route under IFRS.

-- US GAAP: ASU 2023-08 generally excludes claim-bearing stablecoins from its fair-value scope (they have enforceable rights to underlying) — financial-instrument analysis instead.
+- Under US GAAP, ASU 2023-08 generally excludes claim-bearing stablecoins from its fair-value scope, because they convey enforceable rights to underlying assets, so a financial-instrument analysis applies instead.

-- The error: presenting stablecoins as "cash and cash equivalents" without the analysis — overstates cash, distorts liquidity ratios, risks covenant breach.
+- The common error is presenting stablecoins as cash and cash equivalents without the analysis, which overstates cash, distorts liquidity ratios, and risks a covenant breach.

-- Cash-equivalent for fully-reserved redeemable stablecoins is an evolving question — an instrument-specific, documented, audited judgement, not a default.
+- Cash-equivalent treatment for fully-reserved redeemable stablecoins is an evolving question: an instrument-specific, documented, audited judgement, not a default.

 Why a stablecoin is not automatically cash